The Monterey Bay Aquarium

 Card Sort

-We simulated an exercise where they had them sort new and existing artifacts into different animal categories.
-They also had the option to create new categories as they see fit.
+I decided to use a card sort to test if our categorization method would work for animal specialists.
+We created an exercise where we had 4 specialists sort current and new artifacts into the filtering categories we developed.
+They also had the option to create new categories when they see fit.

 Try it out yourself!